microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing-service/walkthrough.md

-# Autoscaling Cloud Native Apps on Azure: Overview
+# Azure Load Testing Service: Overview

 ## Key Takeaways

-In this demo, you'll get an overview of the autoscaling features of various Azure services like ACA (Azure Container Apps) and AKS (Azure Kubernetes Service).
+In this demo, you'll get an overview of Azure's Load Testing Service; a managed service that can be used to simulate load on your application's APIs.

 You'll also get an insight into how to use Azure Monitor to monitor the application's performance and health.